The Amarna Letters: Proof of Israel’s Invasion of Canaan?

 The biblical account of Israel’s conquest of the Promised Land (recorded primarily in the book of Joshua) is full of action and drama.
 But how much truth is there to the account?
 This question has been fiercely debated by Bible maximalists and minimalists for centuries.

 According to a literal reading of internal biblical chronology, the Israelites began their invasion of Canaan around 1400 b.c.e.
-Israel’s subjugation of the Promised Land occurred in three phases and over a time span of two to three decades.
+Israel’s subjugation of the Promised Land occurred in three phases over a time span of several decades, on into the 14th century.

 Amarna letter, Musée du Louvre (letter from Biridiya, in Megiddo, to the Pharaoh)